philippines69/carlcastroarchives/_posts/2022-06-28-my-first-post-finally.md

 Don't get me wrong; this was an excellent learning experience.
 I've learned a lot of [**CSS**](https://developer.mozilla.org/en-US/docs/Web/css), [**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML), and some [**Javascript**](https://developer.mozilla.org/en-US/docs/Web/javascript).
 Maybe I should scrap my plans on becoming an engineer and transition into web dev instead!
 It's quite fun!
 (I'm kidding.
 Or am I?)

-_I think I'll make a post detailing the journey it took to launch this blog.
+_I'll make a post detailing the journey it took to launch this blog.
 It'll come out Soon Enough_™